 In terms of both extent and generated income, timber production through selective logging is the dominant forest use in the region (Blaser et al., 2011).
 About 15% of Amazonian forests is designated for timber production (FAO, 2011).
 Selectively logged forests retain much of their original carbon stocks and diversity (Putz et al., 2012), but recovery of what is lost depends on logging practices, intensity, and the elapsed time before the next harvest (Piponiot et al., 2018; Rutishauser et al., 2015).
 In Amazonia, logging intensities vary between 5-30 m3 of timber extracted per ha, with an estimated average around 20 m3ha-1 in the Brazilian Amazon (Asner et al., 2005).
 Official minimum cutting cycle lengths vary among countries from 20 years (e.g. Peru, Bolivia (Blaser et al., 2011; Fredericksen, Putz, Pattie, Pariona, & Pena-Claros, 2003)) to 65 years (French Guiana).

-Figure 1: Availability of Amazonian forests for logging (forest cover > 90%). rotected areas (orange; does not include category VI of the IUCN) are not included in our analysis.
+Figure 1: Availability of Amazonian forests for logging (forest cover > 90%).
+Protected areas (orange; does not include category VI of the IUCN) are not included in our analysis.
 Forests > 25 km and <25 km from any road or motorable track are depicted in dark and; light green, respectively.

 3.2 Optimisation framework